rtdi/SnowflakeRealm/README.md

-# Snowfalke Application Server Realm
+# Snowflake Application Server Realm
 _The security foundation for the Snowflake Application Server_

 A tomcat realm allows to configure various authentication methods and groups.